 Dr. Alexander Chizhik

-Edward Albee, Artistic Advisor, is one of the greatest American playwrights.
+Edward Albee (1928-2016), Artistic Advisor, was one of the greatest American playwrights.
 Among his 32 plays are The Zoo Story, A Delicate Balance and the groundbreaking Who’s Afraid of Virginia Woolf, almost always in production somewhere in the world.
 His numerous awards include three Pulitzer Prizes, a Special Tony Award for Lifetime Achievement, the Kennedy Center Honors, and the National Medal of Arts.

 Deborah Salzer, Founder, is a graduate of Oberlin College and the Bank Street College of Education.
 Before moving to California from New York, Ms. Salzer taught elementary school, trained teachers, and directed an inner-city arts program in Harlem.
 Ms. Salzer founded Playwrights Project in 1985.
 In addition to creating curriculum and training teaching artists for Playwrights Project, Ms. Salzer has produced the premieres of over 100 plays, along with the award-winning television production of Simply Maria, or the American Dream by Josefina López.
 Ms. Salzer is the author of Stage Write a curriculum unit which introduces playwriting to middle and high school students.